 About CoSA Canada

 In 2015, CoSA Canada was incorporated as the national office for CoSA sites across the country.
-Under a five-year Public Safety Canada-funded project that launched in 2017, CoSA Canada has provided assistance to CoSA sites in 15 locations to reduce recidivism and assist people who have committed sexual offences to reintegrate into their communities.
+Under a five-year Public Safety Canada-funded project that launched in 2017 and concluded in 2022, CoSA Canada has provided assistance to CoSA sites in 15 locations to reduce recidivism and assist people who have committed sexual offences to reintegrate into their communities.

 Since 2017, CoSA Canada has also contributed to research through academic partnerships and participated in federal and non-profit learning initiatives.
 It has raised public awareness of CoSA programming and engaged in a multi-year process to identify and articulate good practices and relevant materials for CoSA staff and volunteer training, including outlining a national operational framework.